-3 Cloud security threats
+3 Cloud technology security threats

 The age of the cloud technology industry is happening now.
 Many enterprises are already using this technology to increase their efficiency, and others are planning to adopt this strategy as you’re reading this article.
-Cloud computing has changed businesses and the government’s way of thinking and has created even more challenges.
+Cloud technology has changed businesses and the government’s way of thinking and has created even more challenges.
 The shift from server to the service-based way of thinking has also transformed the manner in which technology departments are now designed.
 However, all the advantages of using this technology has created new security vulnerabilities, which could harm businesses if not managed carefully.

 How secure is the cloud